Cash back cards are offering higher and higher bonuses to compete with other rewards currencies – even up to $500 or more.

 Which cards are currently offering $500 introductory bonuses?

-At the moment, only small business credit cards are offering $500 intro bonuses.
+At the moment, only small business credit cards are offering intro bonuses of $500 or more.
 Take a look at four current offers below:

 |U.S. Bank Business Cash Rewards World Elite™ Mastercard®||$500 if you spend $4,500 in first 150 days|